Weapon scare following student fight leads to Gwinnett high school lockdown - NewsBreak

 “I want to reassure you, no one was hurt, and no weapon was found.
 The lockdown was lifted after 45 minutes once school police completed a thorough search,” Berkmar High School principal Durant Williams said in the letter to parents.

-Channel 2′s Ashli Lincoln went to the school shortly after the lockdown was put in place and said even after it was lifted, there was still a large police presence at the high school into the afternoon.
+Channel 2′s Ashli Lincoln went to the school shortly after the lockdown was put in place and said even after it was lifted, there was still a large police presence at the high school.

 “The safety and security of your children is our top priority,” Williams said.